robertwahler/win32-autogui/README.markdown

 BasicGem
 ========

-An opinionated RubyGem structure.
+An opinionated basic RubyGem structure.
 BasicGem provides no stand-alone functionality.
 Its purpose is to provide a repository for jump-starting a new RubyGem and provide a repository for cloned applications to pull future enhancements and fixes.

-Features/Dependencies
+Development dependencies
 ---------------------

 * Bundler for dependency management <http://github.com/carlhuda/bundler>